What groups to you have and when do they train?

 Collates information and prepares the application for the yearly accreditation of the club by Swim England.

-Welfare Officer – Wendy Terry
+Welfare Officer – Mary Lowe

 Coordinates safeguarding requirements for the volunteers and ensures a safe environment for the swimmers.
 Responsible for application and verification of DBS checks, and maintains the register for DBS and safeguarding courses.